Automated Daily Income is a program I not only purchased, but after refunding it, ran into it again and again while doing other program reviews.

 Final Rating: Automated Daily Income.

 1 star out of 10.
-MOBE itself would actually get more stars, but we’re reviewing Automated Daily Income here, not MOBE, and the fact that they are using these back handed tactics in my opinion (and that you only find out what you pay is a fee) is ultimately why I rate it so low.
+MOBE itself would actually get more stars if it were still active, but we’re reviewing Automated Daily Income here, not MOBE, and the fact that they are using these back handed tactics in my opinion (and that you only find out what you pay is a fee) is ultimately why I rate it so low.

 My final thoughts: